jannemus/BS3D/README.md

 after which you need to export poses again.

 ## 1.7 Surface reconstruction
-Perform surface reconstruction using TSDF fusion: <br>
+Perform surface reconstruction using TSDF fusion:

     python surface_reconstruction.py datasets/mydataset configs/tsdf.yaml

 The output mesh (.ply) will be written to *mydataset/reconstruction/mesh*.

 ## 1.8 Render images
-Render depth maps and surface normals from the mesh: <br>
+Render depth maps and surface normals from the mesh:

     python render.py datasets/mydataset configs/render.yaml

 The output data will be written to *mydataset/reconstruction*.